Prevent Infant Abductions in your Hospital

 Make sure the hospital work environment focuses on safety and prevention.
 Ensure that there is good visibility of infants and entry/exits, restricted access to unauthorized personnel, and the ability to “lockdown" quickly.

-8. Team training.
 An effective team will make fewer errors so training can enhance teamwork.
 Develop mechanisms to train new and current staff on policies/procedures, safety measures, new equipment and ensure proficiency.
-Also, encourage feedback because this will correct behaviors leading to problems and will minimize error.
+Also, encourage feedback because this will correct behaviors leading to problems and will minimize errors.

 A good idea is to establish a review mechanism for identifying system errors to reduce errors rather than focusing blame on individuals.

 Infant abductions are generally infrequent, yet devastating for anyone involved.
 It is important for hospital staff, nurses, and the mother and father/caregiver to be aware of the potential threat and to keep security measures in mind.
 Preventative methods and guidelines are the first steps to creating a safe environment for a newborn.
 The second is continuing to follow through with the precautions.
 This is something that can be prevented.